commandbox-modules/commandbox-bullet-train/readme.md

 ## Fonts

 This module uses some special Unicode characters to draw the prompt that may not be in your default terminal.
-You can turn off all Uniode chars and live with an uglier shell like so:
+You can turn off all Unicode chars and live with an uglier shell like so:

 ```bash
 config set modules.commandbox-bullet-train.unicode=false